 I decided to raise the bar on my workstation and go for something with a little more grunt, and that would be up to the job for the next 2–3 years.
-Having considered lots of options based around a top of the range iMac, with it’s incredible 5K screen, and the current ‘trashcan’ Mac Pro, I ended up travelling back in time to 2010–12, so to speak, and purchasing a custom-built and refurbished Mac Pro 5,1.
+Having considered lots of options based around a top of the range iMac, with it’s incredible 5K screen, and the current ‘trashcan’ Mac Pro, I ended up travelling back in time to 2009/12, so to speak, and purchasing a custom-built and refurbished Mac Pro 5,1 from Create Pro.
 Why?
 Well, it was quite an easy decision in the end.
 Performance, expandability and price all duly ticked!
 And these machines really do still perform today (Geekbench 4 Multi-Core Score of 24,751).

-Despite Apple’s clearly questionable design direction these days following the demise of Steve Jobs, these older models are gathering a following due to the relatively poor price/performance (not to mention design restrictions) of current models like the trashcan Mac Pro model, but it does have an identity problem.
+Despite Apple’s clearly questionable design direction these days following the demise of Steve Jobs, these older models are gathering a following due to the relatively poor price/performance (not to mention design restrictions) of current models like the trashcan Mac Pro model.
 It’s nickname is not without merit.
 One could readily imagine someone trying to chuck their banana skin in to the top, or eye it up as a plant pot.
-The new iMac Pro¹ looks a different proposition —but for me, and for now—the Mac Pro 5,1 still has a long working life ahead.²
+The new iMac Pro¹ looks a different proposition — though far too expensive – but for me, and for now, the Mac Pro 5,1 still has a long working life ahead.²

 ¹ On 14 December 2017, the iMac Pro was launched.
-With a starting price of just shy of £4,900 and rising to in excess of £12,000 (yes, that is not a typo!!) for a fully spec’d out machine, I think professionals will think twice about this!
+With a starting price of just shy of £4,900 and rising to in excess of £12,000 (yes, that is not a typo!!) for a fully tricked out machine.
+I think professionals will think twice about this!!
 After all, that’s been reflected in recent years with many professional studios opting for the iMac rather than the previous Mac Pro.
-I very much doubt the performance/cost ratio justifies anything more than a well-specified iMac in most work environments — and pocket yourself around £2,000 in savings on the basic iMac Pro.
+I very much doubt the performance/cost ratio justifies anything more than a well-specified iMac in most work environments — and pocket yourself £2,000+ in savings on the basic iMac Pro.
 That’s a shame.
-Despite the massive and impressive specification, this looks like a model for those with money burning a hole in their pocket rather than professionals. perhaps best suited to those undertaking massive computational work, such as NASA.
-Apart from the provisos outlined below, perhaps an updated Mac Pro 5,1 or 6,1 are more attractive propositions, even in 2018.
+Despite the massive and impressive specification, this looks like a model for those with money burning a hole in their pocket rather than professionals.
+Perhaps best suited to those undertaking massive computational work, such as NASA.
+Apart from the provisos outlined below, an updated Mac Pro 5,1 or 6,1 are more attractive propositions, even in 2018/19.
 However, the new Mac Pro should arrive next year, so we could just wait and see.
 Sans screen, it should start cheaper than the iMac Pro